-Based on a current body fat of 30%, John calculated his current body composition as follows.
+Based on a current body fat percentage of 30%, John calculated his current body composition as follows.

 This is an example of how to calculate your ideal body weight and create a measurable weight loss goal.

-This Live Lean starter guide takes away all the confusion with your diet and workouts as it gives you the exact meal plan, video cooking lessons, and grocery lists that you need to Live Lean without being a slave in the kitchen.
+This Live Lean starter guide takes away all the confusion with your diet and workouts, as it gives you the exact meal plan and video cooking lessons you need to Live Lean, without being a slave in the kitchen.

-So many of you have already download the starter guide for free and are loving the results.
+So many of you have signed up for free and are loving the results.

 I love you guys and keep Living Lean.